Taiwan portrays Obama as yielding to China

 RICHMOND, Virginia Taiwan portrayed the Obama administration on Monday as yielding to China at Taipei's peril, renewing a push for 66 new U.S.-built Lockheed Martin Corp F-16 multi-role fighter aircraft.

-"These years, China is showing stronger and stronger reaction to U.S.-Taiwan arms sales, and that (has) turned your country more wary with arms sales," Andrew Yang, the deputy defense minister, told an annual U.S.-Taiwan defense industry conference running through Tuesday in Virginia.
+"These years, China is showing stronger and stronger reaction to U.S.-Taiwan arms sales, and that (has) turned your country more wary with arms sales," Andrew Yang, the deputy defence minister, told an annual U.S.-Taiwan defence industry conference running through Tuesday in Virginia.

 The Obama administration informally told U.S. lawmakers on Friday that it would upgrade Taiwan's 140-plus existing F-16 A/B jets while deferring a request for the more advanced F-16 C/Ds, the latest model.